XavierBerger/RPi-Monitor/docs/source/22_extraction.rst

   configuration file to add at the end of the list of configuration files to be loaded.

+.. hint:: The initial order of information displayed in status page depends on the
+          order of file inclusion.

 Static
 ------
+KPI representing a metric limit or anything else which do not change over the time is extracted once at ``rpimonitord`` startup (example: memory size, disk size, ...).
-Static KPI are extracted once at rpimonitord startup.
-Each statistic is identified into the conf file by a line stating with the keyword static and an identifier ``<static data id>``
+Each KPI is identified into the configuration file by a line starting with the keyword ``static`` and an identifier ``<static data id>``.

+.. important:: Inside a configuration file ``<static data id>`` should be unique per KPI.

 Each static KPI is defined by an id and with 4 parameters